alexle/alexle.github.com/posts/first-marathon.markdown

 The next 10 miles were agonizing.
 The cramps never stopped, leaving me constantly wondering which step would be the one where my calf muscle would spasm and come off the bone.

-I stopped to stretch at more trees, stop signs, and street poles than I can remember.
+I was forced to stretch at more trees, stop signs, and street poles than I can remember.
 Each time afterwards, I'd take a deep breath, re-focus, and pinpoint the next landmark in sight to aim for.

-By Mile 22, everyone had slowed considerably.
+By Mile 22, many people had slowed considerably.
 I was having a tough time at this point and paused to regroup.
 Moments later, a guy passing by gave me a pat and said, 'Hang in there buddy, you can do it".
 I really appreciated it, and made it my new mantra for the rest of the race.

 ###Miles 25-26###